prestonharberts/bib/Bible/ps9.md

 > He did not overlook their cry for help
 ###### 13
 > When they prayed:
->  “ Have mercy on me, LORD!
+> “Have mercy on me, LORD!
->  “ See how I am oppressed by those who hate me,
+> “See how I am oppressed by those who hate me,
->  “ O one who can snatch me away from the gates of death!
+> “O one who can snatch me away from the gates of death!
 ###### 14
->  “ Then I will tell about all your praiseworthy acts;
+> “Then I will tell about all your praiseworthy acts;
->  “ In the gates of Daughter Zion I will rejoice because of your deliverance.”
+> “In the gates of Daughter Zion I will rejoice because of your deliverance.”
 ###### 15
 > The nations fell into the pit they had made;
 > Their feet were caught in the net they had hidden.